Ménage à Troi: Plot

-Wesley Crusher is summoned to the ready room by Picard, where he is informed that he will have to wait for another year before he can reapply for entrance to Starfleet Academy, but in the interim he will remain on the Enterprise.
-Picard in light of Wesley's contributions to the ship and crew, gives him a field promotion to full ensign.
+Wesley Crusher is later summoned to the ready room by Picard, where he is informed that he will have to wait for another year before he can reapply for entrance to Starfleet Academy; in the interim, he will remain on the Enterprise.
+Picard, in light of Wesley's contributions to the ship and crew, gives him a field promotion to full ensign.